-After you have spread the coleus seeds, cover them with a fine layer of soil.
+After you have spread the coleus seeds, cover them with a fine layer of potting soil.
 Cover the container with plastic and place in a warm spot in bright, indirect light.
-You should see seedlings in about 2 weeks.
+You should see seedlings in about two weeks.

 When you see the coleus seedlings, remove the plastic.
 Keep the soil moist as the seedlings grow.
 You will find it is less damaging to the coleus seedlings to water from below.